scipy/scipy/doc/source/building/windows.rst

-Compared to OSX and Linux, building NumPy and SciPy on Windows is more difficult, largely due to the lack of compatible, open-source libraries like LAPACK_ or ATLAS_ that are necessary to build both libraries and have them perform relatively well.
+Compared to OSX and Linux, building NumPy and SciPy on Windows is more difficult, largely due to the lack of compatible, open-source libraries like BLAS/LAPACK_ and open-source compilers that are necessary to build both libraries and have them perform relatively well.
 It is not possible to just call a one-liner on the command prompt as you would on other platforms via ``sudo apt install`` machinery.

 This document describes one option to build OpenBLAS and SciPy from source that was validated for scipy 1.4.0.
 However, in light of all the work